KarimAdel-1/Weather-App/README.md

 # 🌤️ Weather-App

-Classy Weather is a simple weather forecast application built using **React**.
+Weather App is a simple weather forecast application built using **React**.
 It fetches weather information based on user input and displays current weather conditions for a specified location using data from the Open-Meteo API.

 ## 🚀 Features